-Facebook is unfortunately not the only online forum that you need to worry about.
+Facebook touch is unfortunately not the only online forum that you need to worry about.
 Heated discussions and unfavorable feedback may also show up on LinkedIn, Twitter, Glassdoor and of course Google.

 Here are a few ways to deal with negative reviews about your company on Facebook, as well as elsewhere.

 Set up automatic alerts when your company is mentioned on social media

 It’s important to monitor mentions about your company on Facebook.
 And the easiest way to do so is by setting up alerts that notify you every time your company is mentioned on social media.
 This will ensure you’re staying on top of negative comments and criticism about your organization.

 Ask your employees to help